limengdu/Seeed_24GHz_Human_Static_Presence_Module_Lite/README.md

 At this point please check the data frames returned and if they match the data frames returned as described in the user manual, then the setup was successful.

-Normally, our commands do not need to be repeated to the radar, but as the radar replies with messages so fast that we cannot be sure that we will receive the exact data message returned by the radar.
+Normally, our commands do not need to be repeated to the Sensor, but as the Sensor replies with messages so fast that we cannot be sure that we will receive the exact data message returned by the Sensor.
 There are two solutions to this problem.
 - Re-upload the above procedure several times.
 - Set the third parameter of the `checkSetMode_func()` function (cyclic sending) to `true`.
-Please note, however, that repeatedly sending data frames of the setting type **may cause the radar to jam**, so please use this function with caution.
-If the radar is stuck, disconnect the 5V supply pin from the radar and wait a few moments for the function to resume.
+Please note, however, that repeatedly sending data frames of the setting type **may cause the Sensor to jam**, so please use this function with caution.
+If the Sensor is stuck, disconnect the 5V supply pin from the Sensor and wait a few moments for the function to resume.

-### Demo4: Reset radar
+### Demo4: Reset Sensor

-There may be times when you have problems with your radar detecting anomalies or when you want to clear all settings on your radar, then you can reset your radar according to this example.
+There may be times when you have problems with your Sensor detecting anomalies or when you want to clear all settings on your Sensor, then you can reset your Sensor according to this example.

 The following example program is in the examples folder of the library called **MR24HPCB1_reset_radar**.